CVE-2025-59590: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in David Lingren Media Library Assistant

 Technical Analysis

-CVE-2025-59590 is a medium-severity vulnerability classified as CWE-79, which refers to Improper Neutralization of Input During Web Page Generation, commonly known as Cross-site Scripting (XSS).
-This vulnerability affects the Media Library Assistant software developed by David Lingren, specifically versions up to 3.28.
-The flaw allows an attacker to inject malicious scripts that are stored persistently within the application.
-When a legitimate user accesses the affected web pages, the malicious script executes in their browser context.
-The vulnerability is characterized as a Stored XSS, which is more dangerous than reflected XSS because the malicious payload is saved on the server and delivered to multiple users without requiring them to click on a crafted link.
-According to the CVSS v3.1 vector (AV:N/AC:L/PR:H/UI:R/S:C/C:L/I:L/A:L), the attack can be launched remotely over the network with low attack complexity, but requires the attacker to have high privileges (PR:H) and user interaction (UI:R).
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
-The impact includes low confidentiality, integrity, and availability losses, indicating that the attacker can steal or manipulate some data and potentially disrupt service to a limited extent.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability arises from insufficient input sanitization when generating web pages, allowing malicious input to be embedded in the HTML output.
+CVE-2025-59590 is a medium-severity vulnerability classified as CWE-79, which corresponds to Improper Neutralization of Input During Web Page Generation, commonly known as Cross-site Scripting (XSS).
+This vulnerability affects the David Lingren Media Library Assistant product, specifically versions up to 3.28.
+The flaw allows an attacker to inject malicious scripts that are stored persistently within the application, leading to Stored XSS attacks.
+Stored XSS occurs when malicious input is saved by the application and later rendered in web pages viewed by other users without proper sanitization or encoding.
+This can enable attackers to execute arbitrary JavaScript in the context of the victim’s browser, potentially leading to session hijacking, credential theft, unauthorized actions on behalf of the user, or delivery of further malware.
+The CVSS v3.1 base score is 5.9, indicating a medium severity level.
+The vector string (CVSS:3.1/AV:N/AC:L/PR:H/UI:R/S:C/C:L/I:L/A:L) reveals that the attack can be performed remotely over the network (AV:N) with low attack complexity (AC:L), but requires high privileges (PR:H) and user interaction (UI:R).
+The scope is changed (S:C), meaning the vulnerability affects components beyond the initially vulnerable component.
+The impact on confidentiality, integrity, and availability is low to medium (C:L/I:L/A:L).
+No known exploits in the wild have been reported yet, and no patches are currently linked, indicating that mitigation may rely on vendor updates or configuration changes.
+The vulnerability arises from insufficient input validation or output encoding during web page generation, allowing malicious scripts to be embedded and executed in users’ browsers.

 Potential Impact